yeze322/botframework-sdk/README.md

 [106]:https://github.com/howdyai/botkit/tree/master/packages/botbuilder-adapter-twilio-sms#readme
 [107]:https://github.com/howdyai/botkit/tree/master/packages/botbuilder-adapter-web#readme

-### Bot Framework Solutions (Preview)
+### Bot Framework Virtual Assistant Solution Accelerator

-The [Bot Framework Solutions repository](https://github.com/Microsoft/botframework-solutions#readme) provides a set of templates, solution accelerators and skills to help build sophisticated conversational experiences.
+The [Bot Framework Solutions repository](https://github.com/Microsoft/botframework-solutions#readme) is home to the [Virtual Assistant Solution Accelerator](https://aka.ms/bfvadocs), which provides a set of templates, solution accelerators and skills to help build sophisticated conversational experiences.

-<a name="Solutions-whats-new"></a>

 - [**Virtual Assistant.**](https://aka.ms/bfvadocs) Customers and partners have a significant need to deliver a conversational assistant tailored to their brand, personalized to their users, and made available across a broad range of canvases and devices. <br/><br/>  This brings together all of the supporting components and greatly simplifies the creation of a new bot project including: basic conversational intents, Dispatch integration, QnA Maker, Application Insights and an automated deployment.